AlfredoDiodati/scoredriven_validation/README.md

 was measured on.
 It now takes 0.528 seconds, 147 core-hours, 1.7 days - 65 times
 faster.

+Those are one machine's numbers - an 8-core AMD Ryzen 7 4800H with 7.5 GB, built
+with g++ 15.2.1 - and they do not carry to another without being measured again.
+`docs/DSK_MODEL_CHANGES.md` gives the full specification and says which parts of it each figure depends on; the cache size in particular decides how much of the speedup survives when several runs share a machine.

 None of that came from changing what the model computes.
 It came from how the program stores its data and how often it repeats itself: